Youth Week Fund

 In-person

-Step 1.Complete the application form
+Step 1.Complete application

-Youth Week Fund application form(PDF, 206KB)
+Youth Week Fund application form(PDF, 415KB)

-Fill it in and bring into one of our Customer Service centres:
+Bring your completed application form into one of our Customer Service centres:

 Te Iwitahi